-Each employee believing, he or she has a grievance, before filing the same in writing, shall discuss his or her problem or complaint with the immediate supervisor in an attempt to resolve the matter as simply and informally as possible.
-Said grievance must be discussed with the immediate supervisor within fifteen (15) working days of the situation giving rise to the grievance or from the date the employee should reasonably have expected to know of the situation giving rise to the grievance.
+Each employee believing, they have a grievance, before filing the same in writing, shall discuss their grievance with the immediate supervisor in an attempt to resolve the matter as simply and informally as possible.
+Said grievance must be discussed with the immediate supervisor within fifteen (15) calendar days of the situation giving rise to the grievance or from the date the employee should reasonably have expected to know of the situation giving rise to the grievance.

-If the grievance has not been resolved at the immediate supervisor level within ten (10) working days after the discussion, the grievance may be submitted to the next management level.
+If the grievance has not been resolved at the immediate supervisor level within fifteen (15) calendar days after the discussion, the grievance may be submitted to the next management level.

 b.
-Step 2: Appointing Authority/Department Head
+Step 2: Department Head

-If the grievance is not resolved under Step 1, it may be submitted to the appointing authority/department head.
-The grievance shall be submitted within fifteen (15) working days after the verbal decision of Step 1.
-Within five (5) working days after submission, the employee shall meet with the appointing authority or a designated representative, and within ten (10) working days after said meeting a written decision shall be delivered to the employee.
+If the grievance is not resolved under Step 1, it may be submitted to the Department Head.
+The grievance shall be submitted within fifteen (15) calendar days after the verbal decision of Step 1.
+Within seven (7) calendar days after submission, the employee shall meet with the Department Head or designee, and within fifteen (15) calendar days after said meeting a written decision shall be delivered to the employee.